FrancisVila/MFT_convert/content/en/docs/TransferCFT/admin_intro/admin_monitoring_intro/housekeeping_catalog.md

    12/10/17 17:54:16  CFTC30W Catalog Alert cleared : level=67% ID=CAT0
 ```

-The message indicates that the catalog is sufficient.
+The message CFTC30W Catalog Alert cleared : **level=67%** indicates that the catalog is sufficient.
 If it were not, the catalog would be extended again at next alert in TLVWRATE seconds.

 The catalog continues to fill until it reaches 80%.
 Expanding 20% more would resize the catalog to 144 records, which exceeds the limit (140).
 If you exceed the limit the following log messages display: